jacobdensford/jacobdensford.com/projects/new-trpg.md

 HP tracks can be healed relatively easily.
 Whenever players take some downtime, they can roll their attribute die and heal that many hit points, up to their maximum.
 Returning a reduced attribute die to normal is a more involved process, requiring special care, training, or magic.

+> Alternatively, there might just be one HP track that all damage uses.
+It might add up to a combination of all the PCs attribute dice, with rolls at each used die number.
+Or it might just be twenty points long, with rolls at each die number (4, 6, 8, 10, 12, and 20).
+Will have to playtest the multiple HP tracks first.

 ### Experience Points

 PCs gain experience points (or XP) whenever they play up their style, follow their motivation, or allow their flaw to put them in a tight spot.
-(Players should call out these moments.)
-Additionally, the game master (or GM) will stipulate any other specific situations or actions that will award XP, such as defeating an enemy or disarming a trap.
+(Players should call out these moments.) dditionally, the game master (or GM) will stipulate any other specific situations or actions that will award XP, such as defeating an enemy or disarming a trap.

 PC's add their earned XP to their XP track.
-At each die number (4, 6, 8, 10, 12, and 20), they may roll (or choose options) from the XP table.
+At each die number (4, 6, 8, 10, 12, and 20), they may choose to roll that die on the XP table (or choose options within that die's range).
 The further down the track, the better the options, from gaining new skills and class abilities to increasing the die of a skill or attribute.
-(Skill and Attribute dice start at d4 and go up to d12.)
+(Skill and Attribute dice range from a d4 to a d12.)

 XP can also be spent to improve test rolls.
 Spend 2 XP to increase a hit- to a hit or a hit to a hit+, spend 4 XP to turn a miss into a hit, or spend 6 XP to add an additional hit to a roll.